dotnet/project-system/docs/design-time-builds.md

 While the results of design-time builds are not directly visible by default, the following symptoms are good indicators that one is failing for a given project:

-- Source files in a project are marked as coming from the `Miscellaneous Files' project when opened in the editor
+- Source files in a project are marked as coming from the `Miscellaneous Files` project when opened in the editor
 - IntelliSense shows incomplete and/or incorrect results
 - A normal build succeeds inside and outside of Visual Studio, yet the Error List continues to show build errors